 - Days with wholesale sales are excluded.

 The wholesale criterion for infrequent and average sales can be chosen from the following values: 0; 5; 10; 15; 20; 40 (in units of goods).
-If there are more sales than the specified quantity on any given day, that day will be excluded from the average sales calculation.
+If there are more sales than the specified quantity on any given day, that day will be excluded from the calculation of the average sale.

 Since ADU for frequently sold items is not limited in the maximum possible value and can be higher than the selected criterion for this group, wholesale is determined by a different logic, namely: you must specify how many times the sale for the day must be greater than the current average sale for the system not to consider that day as valid.
 The selectable criteria are 0; 10; 20; ...
 300 times.
 For example, if we have a current average sales value of 5, the criterion of 20 times selected and 120 items were sold on the day, then this day is excluded from ADU calculation.